2026 New Mexico elections: Judicial elections

 Two seats on the New Mexico Supreme Court, currently held by Shannon Bacon and David Thomson, are scheduled to have retention elections in 2026.

 Two seats on the New Mexico Court of Appeals, currently held by J. Miles Hanisee and Kristopher Houghton, are also scheduled to have retention elections in 2026.

+Public Education Commission

+Five of ten seats on the New Mexico Public Education Commission will be up for election.